Sidaroth/Phaser3.Boilerplate/README.md

     };
 };
 ```
 Here we can see that both the Player, and the isGameEntity objects have a printInfo function.
-How, do we then set this up so that when printInfo() is called on the player, we get both the ID that is present in isGameEntity printed, and the name that is present in the Player object?
+We need to set this up so that when printInfo() is called on the player, we get both the ID that is present in isGameEntity printed, and the name that is present in the Player object?

-Pipe() comes to the rescue.
+As mentioned above, we do this through applying the Pipe() function.
 Pipe() works as expected, if one has any previous experience with any command line scripting.
 It takes the result of the first function, and passes on to the next one, for an N number of functions.
 The resulting console log when running player.printInfo() is this:

 ![alt text](https://i.imgur.com/vHue8rn.png "Screenshot of the console output.")

-If/when the pipeline operator gets finalized and implemented in browsers, that may be used instead of the pipe function.
+If/when the pipeline operator gets finalized and implemented in browsers, that may be used instead of the pipe function above.
 (See further reading below for details.).

 Now that we have gotten this far, it's time to look at what the final Player() object actually contains:
 ![alt text](https://i.imgur.com/VGen7Li.png "Screenshot of the player object.")